 - Agrium, a global producer and marketer of agricultural nutrients and industrial products where she chairs the Environment, Health, Safety and Security Committee;

 - Cameco Corp., the world's largest publicly-traded uranium mining company;

 - Dalhousie University where she chairs the Dalhousie Advisory Council and was appointed Chancellor in May 2015;

 - Fulbright Canada;

-- Institute for Research for Public Policy, where she is vice-chair; and
+- Institute for Research for Public Policy, where she is vice-chair;

 - Pearson College - United World College, where she is chair; and

 She is a former board member of Nexen, a Canadian-based global energy company; the Edmonton Airports Regional Authority and the Telus Community Foundation.